Starenesha/s3_zip_uploader/README.md

 ## Description

-CLI Uploader is a command-line utility for uploading files to an S3 storage.
+Create CLI utility that as an argument receives URL to the ZIP archive and upload archives files to the S3 with concurrency.

 ## Installation